spatstat/spatstat.linnet/README.md

-# spatstat.core
+# spatstat.linnet

 This is an EXPERIMENTAL package UNDER DEVELOPMENT.
-It contains a subset of the functionality of spatstat.
+It contains the subset of the functionality of spatstat that deals with linear networks.